0

 Cobalt (Co) alloys, Chromium (Cr)

-High magnetic performance, film density, uniform deposition
+High magnetic performance, uniform deposition, structural stability

 Tool Coatings